 The Chapter House in the East Cloister was a meeting place where the monks gathered with the abbot to ‘hold chapter’: to pray, read from the rule of St Benedict, discuss the day’s business and when the abbot decided on punishments.

-It dates from the 1250s and is one of the largest of its kind (internally 18 metres), octagonal in shape with tiered seating and an imposing central pillar fanning out to a vaulted ceiling.
-Henry of Reyns was the supervising master mason.
+It was probably begun in 1246 and completed around 1255 as part of Henry III's re-building of the Abbey and is one of the largest of its kind (internally 18 metres or 60 feet).
+It is octagonal in shape with tiered seating for up to eighty monks and an imposing central pillar, fanning out to a vaulted ceiling.
+Henry of Reyns was the supervising master mason, probably with Master Aubrey.

 The Chapter House was also the place where Parliament met for a while in the 14th century before transferring across the road to the Palace of Westminster.
-After the monks left in 1540 it was used as a store for State records until it was rescued and restored in Victorian times by Sir George Gilbert Scott.
+After the monks left in 1540 it was used until 1863 as a repository for State records.
+The room was rescued and restored by the Abbey's Surveyor Sir George Gilbert Scott Between 1866-1872 he reconstructed the stone vault and roof and re-instated and re-glazed the windows.
+Much of this stained glass was damaged during air raids in the Second World War but some was salvaged and re-used in the post war glazing scheme.

 In the covered entrance to the Chapter House you can see what is claimed to be the oldest door in Britain, believed to date back to the 1050s.